samosunaz/botsify/README.md

 ```

 ## To use TWalker ##
 Enter the application, the home page has only one input: User ID.
-There you must type the username of the profile you wanna analyze.
-Is important to respect uppeercase and lowercase, otherwise you won't get the results.
+There you must type the username of the profile you want to analyze.
+Is important to respect uppercases and lowercases, otherwise you won't get the results.

 Then, click the *Get Statistics* button and see the magic!